How to Finance an Anvil at Zero Percent

 In fact, their low cost and durability were the main factors in my decision to purchase two of them.

-I use them weekly in classes at the shop and for forging customer hardware.
+I use them weekly in classes at the shop and for forging ironwork for customers.

 Anvil Prices Range from $70 up to $2575